-- Services offered include the following: merger and acquisition advisory services, debt and equity capital fundraising, and restructuring
+Services – Services offered include the following: merger and acquisition advisory services, debt and equity capital fundraising, and corporate restructuring

-- National full-service middle market firms – expanded their services to combine investment banking, wealth management, equity research, and brokerage and private equity.
+National full-service middle market firms – Expand their services to combine investment banking, wealth management, equity research, and brokerage and private equity services.
 Examples are William Blair & Co., Piper Jaffray, and Robert W. Baird.

-- National Advisory-only firms – primarily include big accounting firms that provide merger and acquisition advisory services in addition to audit and accounting services.
+National Advisory-only firms – This category primarily includes big accounting firms that provide merger and acquisition advisory services in addition to audit and accounting services.
 Examples are Ernst & Young, PricewaterhouseCoopers, Deloitte, and KPMG.

 List of Middle Market Investment Banks

-Here is a list of the top 7 middle market investment banks:
+Here is a list of the top seven middle market investment banks:

-- William Blair & Co. – provides a range of financial services such as equity research and brokerage, asset management, private equity, and investment banking.
-Focus lies on various industries, such as: financial services, technology, healthcare, energy, and retail.
+William Blair & Co. – Provides a range of financial services such as equity research and brokerage services, asset management, private equity, and investment banking.
+Focus is spread across various market sectors, such as financial services, technology, healthcare, energy, and retail.

-- Robert W. Baird & Co. – an employee owned investment banking firm with 3,100 professionals.
-Offers its services to industries, including, healthcare, real estate, technology, consumer, energy, distribution, and energy and industrial technology.
+Robert W. Baird & Co. – An employee-owned investment banking firm with 3,100 professionals.
+Offers its services to a variety of companies in the healthcare, real estate, technology, consumer, energy distribution, and energy and industrial technology sectors.

-- Houlihan Lokey – recognized globally as an advisory-focused firm and as one of the best middle market investment banks.
-Services include financial restructuring, corporate finance, and financial advisory comprised of mergers and acquisitions.
+Houlihan Lokey – Recognized globally as an advisory-focused firm and as one of the best middle market investment banks.
+Services include financial restructuring, corporate finance, and financial advisory services related to mergers and acquisitions.

-- Lincoln International – considered as an elite institution with multiple offices located around the world.
+Lincoln International – Considered an elite institution with multiple offices located around the world.
 Known for its aggressive approach to merger and acquisition services.

-- Stifel – recognized for its IPO advisory services in the middle market sector.
-It focuses on industries, such as: defense, aerospace, financial institutions, healthcare, energy, and real estate.
+Stifel – Recognized for its IPO advisory services in the middle market sector.
+It focuses on companies in the defense, aerospace, financial services, healthcare, energy, and real estate sectors.

-- Harris William & Co. – established its name in the Leverage Buyout transactions.
-Popular among private equity firms with its focus being industries namely media and telecom, health care and life sciences, business services, consumer, transportation and logistics, specialty distribution, and energy and power.
+Harris William & Co. – Established its name in the leveraged buyout business.
+Popular among private equity firms, with its focus being primarily on media and telecom, healthcare and life sciences, business services, consumer, transportation and logistics, specialty distribution, and energy and power.

-- KPMG Corporate Finance – has a strong reputation and long legacy, primarily in professional services, such as: accounting, tax, and audit services.
-It mainly focuses on 11 verticals – insurance, real estate, consumer markets, media and marketing, technology and communications, energy and natural resources, business services, clean tech and industrial technology, financial services, healthcare, and industrial markets.
+KPMG Corporate Finance – With a strong reputation and long legacy, primarily in professional services such as accounting, tax, and audit services.
+It mainly focuses on 11 verticals – insurance, real estate, consumer markets, media and marketing, technology and communications, energy and natural resources, business services, cleantech and industrial technology, financial services, healthcare, and industrial markets.